5 Reasons Family Therapy Should Be Part of Your Addiction Treatment Plan

 Addiction has been called a family disease because it affects the lives of all who are close to a chronic substance abuser.
 The families of addicts often struggle with co-dependency issues, as well as emotional and mental issues that can occur due to the addict’s behavior.
 If you’re struggling with addiction, your whole family needs treatment to recover from the effects of your substance abuse, and to help you recover from your substance abuse.

-Whether you choose to attend a drug rehab in California or elsewhere, you need to make sure family therapy is a part of your treatment program.
+Where ever you choose to attend a drug rehab, you need to make sure family therapy is a part of your treatment program.
 Even if the rehab you attend is far from home, your treatment team can take steps to bring your family into the treatment process from afar.
 Your family should begin receiving counseling while you are in inpatient care, and counseling should continue after you return home.

 Family Therapy Helps Your Family Understand Addiction